Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

-\textbf{Replacing Convolution with Fixed Perturbation: } To further save on computation, we replaced the convolutional operator with a fixed noise ``pseudo-convolution'', which was proposed in \cite{juefei2018perturbative} (referred to as a ``perturbative layer'').
+\textbf{Replacing Convolution with Fixed Perturbation:} To further save on computation, we replaced the convolutional operator with a fixed noise ``pseudo-convolution'', which was proposed in \cite{juefei2018perturbative} (referred to as a ``perturbative layer'').
 As was shown in \cite{juefei2018perturbative}, the pseudo-convolution is not only drastically faster than actual convolutional but the generalization performance of the underlying model using it is comparable to one with convolution.
 A pseudo-convolution is computed as follows:

 where $w^\ell_m$ is a scalar weight that is applied to its corresponding noise map.
 In the above formula, we see that $M$ noise maps $\mathbf{n}^m_\ell$ must be cycled through in order to compute the final desired output channel (map) $\mathbf{z}^\ell_c$.
-The idea is that, for the price of the memory required to store the pre-generated $M$ noise maps (the elements of each are each sampled from a centered Gaussian distribution, $\sim \mathcal{N}(0,\sigma^2)$), we may side-step the need for learn-able kernel parameters which is required for a convolution operation (per filter that is applied to an incoming image channel).
-The only parameters in a pseudo-convolution that require updating are the linear combination weights (one update per scalar weight applied to each noise map).
+The idea is that, for the price of the memory required to store the pre-generated $M$ noise maps (the elements of each are each sampled from a centered Gaussian distribution, $\sim \mathcal{N}(0,\sigma^2)$), we side-step the need for learn-able kernel parameters for the convolution operation (cutting out another convolution per filter update).
+The only parameters in a pseudo-convolution that require updating are the linear combination weights ($1$ update per scalar weight applied to each noise map).
 Under rec-LRA, which would embed error neurons right next to $\mathbf{z}^c_\ell$, the update for the $m$th noise map weight $w^\ell_m$ would be:

-where we collapse the update by summing along all dimensions in order to obtain a scalar update for the weight $w^m_\ell$.
+where the update is collapsed by summing over all dimensions to get a scalar update for weight $w^m_\ell$.